karedavid/imdb-watchlist/README.md

-# imdb-watchlist
+# IMDb Watchlist
 Search movies on IMDB and create your own watchlist.